pearmeow/battleship/README.md

 - The AI always guesses the same spots
 - The computer's ships always are placed at the same spots
 - The form is not a very intuitive way of placing ships
+- There may be "flickering", which is just the board being disabled for the millisecond it takes for the AI to play

 How to use this project
 -----------------------